raydenlim/tp/docs/UserGuide.md

 #### 📝Creating a Session: `createsession`

-You can create a session for any upcoming or past sessions if you need to schedule or document class sessions in the system.
+You can create a session for any upcoming or past sessions if you need to schedule or document your class sessions in the system.

 Format: `createsession s/SESSION_NUMBER n/STUDENT_NAME…`